Chander08/Chess-Engine/README.md

 # Chess-Engine
 Chess Engine Created in Python using the chess library.
-Planned to be a playable bot on Lichess.org
+A playable bot on Lichess.org when online